 Drs.
-Mascia or Pratt chooses carefully which and when radiographs are taken.
+Mascia, Joon and Ramsey choose carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
-Digital imaging can help use retrieve valuable diagnostic information, including detection of cavities in between your teeth, determination of bone level, and overall health of bone.
-We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.
+Digital imaging can help us retrieve valuable diagnostic information, including detection of cavities in between your teeth, determination of bone level, and overall health of bone.
+We can also examine the roots and nerves of teeth, diagnose lesions such as infection or cysts, as well as assess damage when trauma occurs.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
 Drs.
-Mascia or Pratt utilizes Digital Imaging Technologies within the office.
-With digital imaging, exposure to the the patient is about 50% less when compared to traditional radiographs.
+Mascia, Joon and Ramsey utilize Digital Imaging Technologies within the office.
+With digital imaging, exposure to the patient is about 50% less when compared to traditional radiographs.

-The advantages of digital imaging enables us to not only store patient images, but also enables us to quickly transfer them to appropriate specialists or insurance companies.
+The advantages of digital imaging enable us to not only store patient images but also enables us to quickly transfer them to appropriate specialists or insurance companies.

-Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
+Digital Images offer more precision since we can view the image on a computer monitor, and enlarge and enhance the image within our software.
+This is a stark contrast to the size and resolution of a traditional X-Ray film.